As with humans, dogs also get cancer, particularly as they get older. However, it can…

-As dogs get older, they tend to learn that when we leave the house, we will come back, and so in most dogs separation anxiety eases as they get older.
-However, after spending a few months in lockdown with you at home, some dogs may take a while to remember that when you leave you aren’t gone forever!
+As dogs get older, they tend to learn that when we leave the house, we will come back, in most dogs, separation anxiety eases as they get older.
+However, after spending the past several in lockdown with you at home, some dogs may take a while to remember that when you leave you aren’t gone forever!

 Here are some ideas on how you can help your dog beat separation anxiety.